 Placeholder Picture

 Morgantown Civilian Police Review Advisory Board Needs Two Members

-There are two vacancies on the board at this time.
-The City of Morgantown is currently accepting applications and you can get a link to the application and more information by going here.
+The City of Morgantown is currently accepting applications for the two vacancies on the Board, and you can get a link to the application and more information by going here.
 “The Board shall consist of nine members appointed by the City Council.
 Each member shall be a resident of the city or an active member of an organization that works within the city to promote purposes consistent with the purpose of the Board.”
 For links to agendas and minutes of past meetings, go here.

+Placeholder Picture